samarthtambad/heuristic-problem-solving/optimal-touring/README.md

 Your output should simply give a sequence of sites in the order of visit per day, one line per day.

+## Important
+1. What time duration should I start the visit at a site
+2. Given a time, which sites could be visited at that time?

 ## Approaches
 1. ```Minimum Spanning Tree (MST)``` - traversing the sites only using the path along the MST is a good starting point but certainly won't be a winning solution.